 Huntress is not a preventive security solution.
 Huntress was created to find malware that has slipped past preventive products and established a foothold on the host.
-There are three main components to Huntress: Persistent Foothold Detection, Ransomware Canaries, and External Recon.
+There are four main components to Huntress executables: EDR (Process Insights), Persistent Foothold Detection, Ransomware Canaries, and External Recon.

 Since Huntress looks for footholds and malicious processes, it does not scan every file on the system or monitor network traffic.

 Huntress can detect early signs of Ransomware through its Ransomware Canaries feature.

 Ransomware typically does its malicious activity and deletes itself, often without creating a foothold.
 Sometimes ransomware will encrypt a desktop.ini file within a user’s startup folder or place a ransom notice that opens when the user logs in.
 Huntress will flag these "footholds."

 It's important to understand that Huntress is not a prevention tool--it is a detection and response tool.
 Humans on our end review all of the data from your machine and create incident reports based on Investigations.
 This ensures you're receiving actionable intelligence with remediation instructions.